redhat-iot/iot-assettracking-demo/README.md

 ![Dashboard Screenshot](docs/screenshots/fleet.png "Dashboard Screenshot")
 ![Dashboard Screenshot](docs/screenshots/exec.png "Exec Dashboard Screenshot")

-The demo deploys as an Angular.js app running on a Node.js runtime, along with JBoss Data Grid and a Data Grid proxy component that properly handles browser-based REST requests and relays to JBoss Data Grid via the Hotrod protocol.

-Eclipse Kapua is also deployed and acts as the IoT cloud management layer.

 Once everything is up and running, you can access the demo using the URL of the `dashboard` route, for example `http://dashboard-redhat-iot.domain`